greenm01/ec4x/docs/ec4x_specs.md

 | Lush         | TER6         | 1k - 2k   | 500  |
 | Eden         | TER7         | 2k+       | 1000 |

-Example: Upgrading from TER3 to TER4 requires 91 XMR.
+Example: Upgrading from TER3 to TER4 requires 91 PP.

 Planets do not skip a class in their terraforming development.